omr-abs/easy_yt-dlp/README.md

 ## 🚀 About This Project

-I’m a lazy beginner who just discovered `yt-dlp`, and I wanted to make my YouTube (and beyond) downloads as easy as possible — no terminal typing, no long commands, just a few keypresses.
+I’m a lazy beginner who just discovered `yt-dlp`, and I wanted to make my YouTube downloads as easy as possible — no terminal typing, no long commands, just a few keypresses.

 **EASY_YT-DLP** is a fully interactive batch-based tool that simplifies downloading videos or MP3s with zero setup.
 It guides you through everything: picking formats, saving to organized folders, and keeping a log of what you downloaded.